 Selling and buying goods online is easy.
-You go to any eCommerce site in the world, choose your products, pay to the shop, and goods are delivered for you.
-For the shop, the process is the same: you get the money, pack the products, and ship them.
+You go to any eCommerce site in the world, choose your products, pay, and goods are delivered for you.
+For shops, the process is the same: they get the money, pack the products, and ship them.
 In theory, it is a simple process, but many businesses forget one important aspect: global trade regulations.

 In reality, global trade regulations raise a lot of barriers.
 Companies who start selling online to reach a wider audience quickly discover that there are a lot of regulations and rules one must follow to make sure customers get their goods quickly and with no extra cost.
 And this means dealing with each country’s regulations.

 One of the main ones is the need to deal with individual tax and duty rates of each country.
 Alexander Maasik, marketing specialist at Eurora, has kindly introduced us to the main aspects of global trade regulations:

 Most countries (but not all), want you to pay VAT for the orders you send there.
 For example, when selling goods to the European Union, you are expected to collect and declare VAT based on the destination country’s VAT rates.
 Meaning, your online platform must be able to identify the VAT rates in different countries and collect the appropriate amount of VAT.
 You must then declare and pay these taxes to the appropriate tax authority.
 Luckily, the EU has introduced the IOSS and OSS schemes that make declaring VAT easier and offer faster customs clearance for non-EU sellers.

 If an online shop does not collect VAT, the country of destination usually demands it from the customer once the goods reach the destination country.

 Of course, one can decide not to worry about the taxes and leave the burden for the consumer.
 However, people enjoy convenience.
 So, it is likely that in the future, they’ll use platforms that make shopping easier for them.